 What are the pros and cons of using a retirement savings account?

-- Typically no joining fees are charged.
-You can find an RSA that does not charge any joining fees, ongoing account keeping fees, investment fees, administration fees and commissions.
+- No fees.
+Most retirement savings accounts do not charge any joining fees, ongoing account keeping fees, administration fees and commissions.

 Read the terms and conditions